Skip to content

 public function __construct(

-private readonly QueryBuilderInterface $queryBuilder,
+private QueryBuilderInterface $queryBuilder,

 ) {}